An unforgettable stay with a local Family

 Tatiana's father, Angel doesn't look his age and he refuses to grow old gracefully.
 He is an encyclopedia on Peru in all its aspects so if you are interested in learning more about something it's usually fair to assume he'll have something to say.
 Angel speaks Spanish and Quechua but someone will be on hand to translate for you if you need to say something or want to know what he's going on about.
 A handy gardener, Angel helps run the farm, looking after plant nurseries, planting new crops and he's official washer-upper after dinner.
 A jovial chap, usually covered in mud, and he works the adobe oven when it's in use.

-Lovely Maya is Tatiana and Andrew’s daughter and has grown up here on the farm getting mucky and playing with the animals.
-She’s got a fair amount of knowledge about the things growing around us and was an excellent translator when Tatiana or Andrew weren’t around.
+Lovely Maya is Tatiana and Andrew's daughter and has grown up here on the farm getting mucky and playing with the animals.
+She's got a fair amount of knowledge about the things growing around us and was an excellent translator when Tatiana or Andrew weren't around.
 Maya was born in 2007 and moved to Quellomayo when she was 15 months old.
 She took to life here immediately and is a funny, bubbly little ball of energy always getting into mischief.She loves the sunshine and usually has a lot of mud on her clothes.
 Another dancing fan.
+She is enjoyign life back in the UK but misses the freedom of Quellomayo and the sunshine (and the Mangos).

 Emory, Milenka, Tamara and Rodrigo: